Ḫilakku: Regained independence

-Ḫilakku was able to regain its independence during the several rebellions against the Neo-Assyrian Empire broke out in Anatolia after Sargon II's death, with one Kirūa who was city-lord of Illubru, instigating a revolt in Ḫilakku.
+Ḫilakku was able to regain its independence during the several rebellions against the Neo-Assyrian Empire that broke out in Anatolia after Sargon II's death, with one Kirūa who was city-lord of Illubru, instigating a revolt in Ḫilakku.
 The Ḫiyawaean cities of Ingirâ and Tarsus also joined this rebellion and blocked the passes in the Amanus range which led to Ḫiyawa.

 In 696 BC, Sargon II's son and successor, Sennacherib, sent an army to suppress this rebellion: the Neo-Assyrian forces captured Ingirâ and Tarsus, before besieging Illubru and flaying the rebels after seizing it, following which they deported Illubru's inhabitants and resettled it, and erected a stela dedicated to the Assyrian national god Aššur there.
 However, Sennacherib was only able to deport some inhabitants of Ḫilakku and destroy their towns, showing that Ḫilakku was independent of the Neo-Assyrian Empire by then.

 Therefore, although the suppression of this revolt possibly allowed Sennacherib to reimpose a level of control on Que, Ḫilakku was able to maintain its independence.

 According to records of the later Hellenistic Babylonian writer Berossus summarised by the Roman historian Eusebius of Caesarea, Ionian Greek pirates also participated in this rebellion, although Sennacherib appears to have failed at subduing them due to their greater mobility.

 Although Sennacherib's son and successor Esarhaddon claimed to have conquered the rebellious people of Ḫilakku, his actions there only amounted to a raid against its population, whom Esarhaddon himself conceded was unruly and insubmissive.

 By the reign of Esarhaddon's son and successor Ashurbanipal, Ḫilakku was fully independent, and Ashurbanipal himself described Ḫilakku as not having submitted to his predecessors.